nauticafs31/HelloWorld/README.md

 Hello!
 I created this repository to document my projects and progress on my journey to proficiency in C++.
 Below is brief description of each file and it's purpose/problem statement.

+## Note to self: add a4, and flight time

 ## rabbit_spotting:
 SAMPLE INPUT FILE: rascally_rabbits.txt